 - Players are not allowed play outside the times stipulated on the timesheets, without prior permission of the Competitions Committee.

 - Non-Returns in Qualifying Singles Competitions.
-The CONGU UHS recommendations in regard to NRs will be enforced.
-These can be viewed online.
+WHS recommendations in regard to NRs will be enforced.

-- The 0.1 increase to handicaps will not apply if a player fails to submit a completed scorecard or play less than 18 holes.
-Reasons such as inclement weather or fellow competitors abandoning a member during a round will not be accepted.
-When a group decides to leave the course during a round they forfeit their entitlement to the 0.1 increase in handicap.
-If for a genuine and unforeseen reason a player has to terminate a round early he should submit a written explanation to the Handicap Secretary within three days with an email to firstname.lastname@example.org being the preferred option.
+- If for a genuine and unforeseen reason a player has to terminate a round early the player should submit a written explanation to the Handicap Secretary within three days with an email to firstname.lastname@example.org being the preferred option.
 Brief excuses written on scorecards are not acceptable.
-If the Handicap Committee subsequently accepts the reason for a Non-Return or Partial-Return, the 0.1 increase to a player’s handicap will then be processed.

-- For Major Events, such as Captain’s Prize, President’s Prize etc. timesheets will be available two weeks prior.
+- For Major Events, such as Captain’s Prize, Lady Captain’s Prize and President’s Prize, Timesheets will be available two weeks prior.

 - Entry to all competitions, unless stated is through the BRS booking system.
 It is important that members acquaint themselves fully with the system and keep their purse topped up so that they can book tee times.
 A player may book themselves and two others in singles competitions or three others in team events.
 Those booked may include guests, for the appropriate fee, depending on the competition type, open or invitation.

 - In fourball competitions, when only 3 players are on the timesheet and no other player is available, they may play as a three ball.
 In such cases, the person with the lowest handicap partners the other two players in 2 two balls.